bruceravel/demeter/documentation/Artemis/examples/fes2.rst

 problem, it is an excellent introduction to the mechanics of using :demeter:`artemis` and it results in a very satisfying fit.

-You can find example EXAFS data crystallographic input data at `my XAS Education site
+You can find example EXAFS data and crystallographic input data at `my XAS Education site
 <https://github.com/bruceravel/XAS-Education/tree/master/Examples/FeS2>`_.
 Import the |mu| (E) data into :demeter:`athena`.
 When you are content with the processing of the data, save an :demeter:`athena` project